AdobeDocs/experience-cloud.en/help/website-implementation/id-service.md

    ![Confirm the Customer ID in the Debugger](images/idservice-debugger-confirmCustomerId.png)

-1. Note that you can confirm the hashed email value by viewing the source code of the We.Retail page and looking at the username property.
+1. Note that you can confirm the hashed email value by viewing the source code of the Luma page and looking at the username property.
 It should match the value you see in the Debugger:

    ![hashed email in the source code](images/idservice-customerId-inSourceCode.png)